kellim/link-collector/README.md

 ## Demo

-Try out the app at https://links.pythonanywhere.com
+Try out the app at <LINK REMOVED SINCE THIS IS BEING ARCHIVED>

 ![Link Collector Demo](screenshots/link-collector-demo.gif)